-- 1. Refrain from swearing and the use of profanity, unrelated and off-color jokes, prolonged monologues of drinking stories and other types of self-indulgence. - 2.
+- Refrain from swearing and the use of profanity, unrelated and off-color jokes, prolonged monologues of drinking stories and other types of selfindulgence. - 2.
 Respect full anonymity and confidentiality of inside members at all times. - 3.
 Respect all rules and regulations as outlined by the administration. - 4.
 Do not intercede on behalf of any individual or group of individuals. - 5.
-Do not engage in any controversy over management, treatment or personnel, being ever mindful of the single purpose of this committee.
+Do not engage in any controversy over management, personnel or treatment, being ever mindful of the single purpose of this committee. - Adhere to AA's singleness of purpose at all times by introducing ourselves only as alcoholics and discussing our problems only as they relate to alcoholism.